r57zone/Half-Life-Alyx-novr/README.md

 ## Mobile and DIY VR HMD
 [![](https://user-images.githubusercontent.com/9499881/80217537-e70b3b00-8650-11ea-9558-3f27a5b30cc8.gif)](https://youtu.be/4Q_YqkWfWqI)

-Сan play the game on a smartphone in VR, for example, through the application Moonlight (for Nvidia 600 Series +), [Sunshine](https://github.com/loki-47-6F-64/sunshine/releases), [OpenStream](https://open-stream.net) or Trinus.
-Head position can be transmitted using [OpenTrack](https://github.com/opentrack/opentrack) and FreePie IMU application (for Android, from the OpenTrack archive).
-More detailed settings can be seen in [this video](https://youtu.be/4Q_YqkWfWqI).
-You can also use third-party drivers for VR with an HMD from a smartphone (in the game settings will need to add a crouch button), to do this, [switch TrueOpenVR to the controllers only mode](https://youtu.be/4Q_YqkWfWqI?t=177).

-For the new method, where only the SteamVR driver is used, it is necessary to change the `HMD` parameter to `0` in the configuration file "...\Steam\steamapps\common\SteamVR\drivers\hlalyx\HalfLifeAlyx.ini" and install the necessary SteamVR driver for the HMD.
+You can play by streaming the game to your smartphone, for example, through the Moonlight app (for Nvidia 600 series+), [Sunshine](https://github.com/loki-47-6F-64/sunshine/releases), [OpenStream](https://open-stream.net) or Trinus.
+Head position can be transmitted using [OpenTrack](https://github.com/opentrack/opentrack) and the FreePie IMU app (for Android, from the OpenTrack archive).
+You can also use third-party drivers for VR hmds made from a smartphone, for this you need to change the `HMD` parameter to `0` in the configuration file "...\Steam\steamapps\common\SteamVR\drivers\hlalyx\HalfLifeAlyx.ini" and install the necessary SteamVR driver for the hmd, for example, [OpenVR-OpenTrack](https://github.com/r57zone/OpenVR-OpenTrack), [OpenVR-OpenTrack](https://github.com/r57zone/OpenVR-ArduinoHMD ) or some other, and also change the button profile to "Mobile and DIY VR with HMD rotation", in which the left and right buttons are made for player rotations.
+You can also add a crouch button in the game settings.

 ## Download
 >Driver and necessary utilities<br>